 The outstanding success of the “Star Trek” line naturally led to new releases over the next two years.
 Mego’s first priority was to give the Enterprise crew more adversaries to fight.
 In 1975, four new figures were released: a Neptunian, the Keeper, a Gorn, and a Cheron.
 These characters were released under the new general heading of “Aliens.”
 It is probably more accurate to describe these Aliens as “inspired by” rather than “from” the “Star Trek” series.
 Mego was a pioneer in the field of licensing popular intellectual property for toy manufacture, and the problem with being a trailblazer is that there is no one ahead of you to set the standard.
 Mego was making it up as they went, and Paramount, being just as inexperienced in licensing (and still not fully grasping the cultural phenomenon that “Star Trek” was becoming), wasn’t very concerned with cracking the whip of consistency.
 As a result of this relaxed attitude to canonical adherence, the majority of the figures in the Aliens series can best be described as having merely a passing resemblance to their namesakes.
 In several instances, the Alien figures bear more of a resemblance to The Animated Series designs than the The Original Series; this is presumably due to the fact that The Animated Series was currently broadcasting at the time Mego’s “Star Trek” line was in development.
 These first Aliens are several orders of magnitude rarer than any of the crew or the Klingon, but common enough to carry fairly reasonable price tags, allowing even the most casual Mego collector to obtain them.
 These figures stayed in production throughout the final series, which helps to explain the relative ease in acquiring them.
 The figures released from this point on were all Type 2 bodies.
 Due to the exotic nature of alien characters, most of the bodies used for the figures were of strange and unique colors, were of an abnormal size, or had unique, character-specific body components created for them.
 These were all nice touches, to be sure, but they do not make the task of repairing figures any easier for the loose Mego collector.
 Mego also created new card art for the Aliens series, a striking planetary vista with steep mountains rising to the left, and a red planet and blue moon hung against a black, starry night.
 The back of the package featured new profile paintings of the ten figures available at that point, as well as ads for the Enterprise Playset, Tricorder, Tribble (whose existence is still debated to this day), Mission to Gamma VI Playset, Phaser Battle Game, Phaser Gun Game, Command Communications Console, and Communicators.
 The card art for the UK Palitoy releases was even more impressive and bold, with profiles of the Aliens on the front, and a card back design very reminiscent of the original “5-face” card back.

 In spite of many glaring inaccuracies and inconsistencies with the established “Star Trek” canon, these four Aliens sold well-enough to warrant a third (and, as it would turn out, final) series of “Trek” figures, consisting of four more Aliens: a Romulan, a Talosian, an Andorian, and a Mugato.
-These four figures are counted among the rarest of Mego’s produced figures, due in no small part to a fire at a Mego facility which, as the legend maintains, consumed a large portion of the third series’ stock.
-The fact that the word “legend” is used in this instance is a testament to the stature of these four figures and the fascination that surrounds their manufacture and relative scarcity; when you talk about series three, you’re not so much relating history as you are delving into action figure folklore.
+These four figures are counted among the rarest of Mego’s produced figures, for decades this was believed to due to a warehouse fire, however, this is 100% false and the true reason these figures prove harder find is due to their limited production run.
+The fire myth is used in this instance is a testament to the stature of these four figures and the fascination that surrounds their manufacture and relative scarcity; when you talk about series three, you’re not so much relating history as you are delving into action figure folklore.
 These final Aliens rank up there with Alter Egos, Teen Titans, and Space: 1999, a fact borne out by the prices they consistently command.
 Regardless of any warehouse disasters, this series of figures would still have been in high demand today if only for two reasons: the Romulan and the Andorian, two Aliens whose canonical accuracy and innate style almost make up for the glaring deficiencies present in the other six.
 Mego, for reasons unknown, created new card art for these figures as well.
 Actually, “recreated” is probably a more apt term, since they closely patterned the new design on the previous one, making only slight changes.
 The new card art still depicted essentially the same planetary landscape, but it differed in several important respects: firstly, the “sky” was changed from black to blue; secondly, the stars were all-but-removed; thirdly, the card maintained the width of the previous card design, but was now noticeably taller; and fourthly, the card back now featured all fourteen of the “Star Trek” figures, while simultaneously eliminating half of the accessories advertised on the previous package to make room for the profile expansion.
 In addition to releasing the final four Aliens on these new cards, Mego took the trouble to re-release the previous series of Aliens on the new card art as well.
 This fact could be attributed to a desire for uniformity on Mego’s part, if it were not so painfully obvious from almost all other evidence that uniformity was pretty low on Mego’s list of priorities.
 The eight-inch line of “Star Trek” figures effectively died with these last four Aliens; so, too, did every Trekkie’s dreams of a Harry Mudd or a Khan, a Sulu or a Chekov, a Nurse Chapel or a Yeoman Rand.
 It would be left to the Mego customizers, a generation later, to pick up the ball that Mego dropped in 1976.

 Mego had experienced tremendous success in the marketing of same-scaled vehicles and environments for their World’ Greatest Super-Heroes line and their Planet of the Apes series.
 Almost immediately, “Trek” proved itself a runaway hit on the toy aisle.
 In quick order, Mego decided to provide ancillary products for the “Star Trek” figures, in much the same vein as those afforded to the WGSH and Apes.
 “Trek” proved a unique challenge, however.
 Mego was used to designing cars, helicopters, motorcycles, vinyl playsets and the like in the eight-inch scale which they pioneered.
 The first question the designers inevitably asked was this: “How do you make a Starship in the eight-inch scale?”
 Mego’s solution to this issue was inspired, and, in many ways, simply couldn’t be done today, with the current generation brought up on the prerequisite of ultra-realism in their toys.
 Forgoing accuracy and instead focusing on play-value and bright, eye-catching colors, Mego unveiled the U.S.S.
 Enterprise Playset in 1975.
 It was a tremendous success, as evidenced by the vast number of Enterprise Playsets that still turn up today; it seems that every boy in the mid-‘Seventies had one of these playsets.
 This playcase is laughable by today’s toy craftsmanship standards, but its charm and innocence are hard to ignore.
 Mego focused on the bridge of the Enterprise for its layout, but included a wing on each side of the playset devoted to two more key areas of the Enterprise.
 On the right was a small room that was, at least ostensibly, the Engine Room (really nothing but a non-descript corner in which to stick your Scottie figure), and on the left was the real star of the toy, the Transporter Room.
 The Transporter mechanism was an engineering feat even Scottie would be proud of.
 To simulate the effect of “beaming,” you would put a figure in one side of a vertical tumbler, and spin the knob.
 Brightly-colored labels would flash by as the cylinder spun, giving a rather art-deco interpretation to the act of Transporting.
 By pressing one of two buttons on the top of the playset, you could stop the mechanism–on a dime!–in either the “beamed in” or “beamed out” position.
 A secret door, not unlike those found on the cabinets of shifty illusionists, was present at the rear of the mechanism, allowing the child to remove the figure without the rest of the crew noticing!
 Sneaky…